Prediabetes (borderline diabetes) explained as simply as possible…

 Is Prediabetes dangerous, and can it cause problems?

 Prediabetes is a very serious condition.
-People with Prediabetes are at an increased risk of heart attacks and strokes, and some cancers.
-Even though blood glucose levels are only mildly elevated, people can still have abnormalities with their cholesterol levels and high blood pressure (hypertension).
+People with Prediabetes are at an increased risk of heart attacks as well as strokes, and some Cancers.
+Even though blood glucose levels are only mildly elevated, people can still have abnormalities with their cholesterol levels and high blood pressure (Hypertension).
 These factors also contribute to the high rates of heart disease seen in people with Type 2 Diabetes.

 People with Prediabetes who have ongoing high blood glucose levels are at an increased risk of having poor health outcomes than people who do not have Prediabetes.

-- Diabetes is the leading cause of vision-loss globally.
-It is the fifth most common cause of preventable blindness and a fifth more common cause of moderate to severe visual impairment.
+- Diabetes is the leading cause of vision loss globally.
+It is the fifth most common cause of preventable blindness as well as moderate to severe visual impairment.

 - Early diagnosis, optimal treatment, and effective ongoing support and management reduce the risk of diabetes-related complications dramatically.